Six O’Clock News

 Summary of Six O’Clock News

 - “Six O’Clock News” As a Representative of Indigenous Dialects: The poem presents a BBC newscaster using his original dialect to show that only standardized news reports on BBC win credibility and legitimacy.
-If he goes to state the same in his original accent, the people would not trust his news report.
+In the event that he decides to state the same thing in his original accent, it is highly probable that the people will not place their trust in his news report.
 He goes on to say that it is supposed that the right spellings, correct pronunciation, and correct accent are key to success in winning legitimacy as people only trust those who have a good and standardized accent.
-His Glasgow identity makes the poet satirically mocks the BBC presentation, saying that although the majority of the people speak this dialect, only the BBC newscaster has legitimacy and credibility.
+The poet uses his Glasgow identity to satirically mock the presentation by the BBC, highlighting the fact that, despite the majority of people speaking this dialect, only the BBC newscaster is seen as legitimate and credible.

-literary devices are tools the writers use in their writings to convey their message appealingly.
-Tom Leonard has also has used these devices successfully as follows.
+literary devices are instruments employed by writers to effectively communicate their message.
+Tom Leonard has also used these devices successfully as follows.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “this is thi” and the sound of /o/ in “it wuz troo” or “vooz doant no.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /i/ in “this is thi” and the sound of /oo/ and /o/ in “it wuz troo” or “vooz doant no”.

 - Bias: The poem shows the public bias through its use of dialect.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /t/ in “to tok it.
-This”, “the sound of /th/ in “thi trooth” and the sound of /c/ in “yi canny talk.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /t/ in “to tok it.
+This”, “the sound of /r/ in “thirza right” and the sound of /k/ in “yi canny talk”.

 this is